 Unavoidable and unexpected work commitments (for example relocation, change to fly-in fly-out shift work)

-For more detailed information, please refer to section 13 of Curtin's Assessment and Student Progression Manual.
+For more detailed information, please refer to Curtin's Assessment and Student Progression Manual.

 An application for Assessment Extensions must be submitted to the Unit Coordinator before the assessment submission deadline.
-In unexpected circumstances a request may be accepted up to five working days after the due date of the assessment task.
-This may happen if you provide a satisfactory explanation of why you were not able to submit the application by the due date of the assessment task.
+In unexpected circumstances, an application may be accepted up to five working days after this at the discretion of the decision maker, where the student is able to provide a verifiable explanation.

 Should your application for Assessment Extension be approved, you are advised not to commit to any other arrangements that will prevent you from completing the assessment task(s).
 If you fail to complete the deferred assessment at the specified time, you will not be allowed another extension, unless this was due to unexpected circumstances beyond your control.